Ishika-Trivedi/Swamphacks2k22/readme.md

 This project is designed to greatly increase the efficiency of the hospital staff as a whole.
 By not having to conduct manual routine checks on the drip levels, drip conditions, Temperature, heartbeat, oxygen rate and Blood pressure of every patient, the workload of the hospital staff is exceedingly diminished.
 Thus, automation is an essential step towards providing more efficient, effective and convenient healthcare facilities to all.

 ## PROBLEM STATEMENT
-Today's era of healthcare system has a very big ILL impact due to poor health monitoring of patients due to various circumstances.
+Today's era of healthcare system has a very big ILL impact due to poor health monitoring of patients due to various circumstances.<br />
-📍 Diseases that can be noticed easily , pass unnoticed, which in turn contribute to a bigger health hazard.
+📍 Diseases that can be noticed easily , pass unnoticed, which in turn contribute to a bigger health hazard.<br />
-📍 In various conditions it is impossible to have manual check in regular time interval if the patient’s condition is becoming worse in between then it creates a emergency situation.
+📍 In various conditions it is impossible to have manual check in regular time interval if the patient’s condition is becoming worse in between then it creates a emergency situation.<br />
-📍 Risk assessment for any disease/ medical condition can be estimated and changes in regular lifestyle can be made accordingly.
+📍 Risk assessment for any disease/ medical condition can be estimated and changes in regular lifestyle can be made accordingly.<br />
-📍 Poor health monitoring can cause a case of denial for the disease in case of “sudden” appearance of the disease.
+📍 Poor health monitoring can cause a case of denial for the disease in case of “sudden” appearance of the disease.<br />
-📍 It can also psychologically effect patient as he might be scared that a disease would pop up if he goes for a checkup.
+📍 It can also psychologically effect patient as he might be scared that a disease would pop up if he goes for a checkup.<br />
-📍 Regular health checks can identify any early signs of health issues.
+📍 Regular health checks can identify any early signs of health issues.<br />
-📍 Prompt you to maintain a healthy lifestyle.
+📍 Prompt you to maintain a healthy lifestyle.<br />
 📍 When you have a check, your doctor will talk to you about your medical history, your family’s history of disease and your lifestyle.
-Your diet, weight, how much you exercise, and whether or not you smoke and drink alcohol or take illegal drugs will also be discussed.
+Your diet, weight, how much you exercise, and whether or not you smoke and drink alcohol or take illegal drugs will also be discussed.<br />
 📍 If you have high-risk factors, such as a family history of a condition, it may be more likely that you will develop a particular disease.
-Regular checks may help your doctor pick up early warning signs.
+Regular checks may help your doctor pick up early warning signs.<br />

 ## OUR GOAL
-✨ Cost Reduction: IoT enables patient monitoring in real time, thus significantly cutting down unnecessary visits to doctors, hospital stays and re-admissions
+✨ Cost Reduction: IoT enables patient monitoring in real time, thus significantly cutting down unnecessary visits to doctors, hospital stays and re-admissions<br />
-✨ Improved Treatment: It enables physicians to make evidencebased informed decisions and brings absolute transparency ✨ Faster Disease Diagnosis: Continuous patient monitoring and real time data helps in diagnosing diseases at an early stage or even before the disease develops based on symptoms
+✨ Improved Treatment: It enables physicians to make evidencebased informed decisions and brings absolute transparency<br />
+✨ Faster Disease Diagnosis: Continuous patient monitoring and real time data helps in diagnosing diseases at an early stage or even before the disease develops based on symptoms<br />
-✨ Proactive Treatment: Continuous health monitoring opens the doors for providing proactive medical treatment ✨ Drugs and Equipment Management: Management of drugs and medical equipment is a major challenge in a healthcare industry.
-Through connected devices, these are managed and utilized efficiently with reduced costs
+✨ Proactive Treatment: Continuous health monitoring opens the doors for providing proactive medical treatment<br /><br />
+✨ Drugs and Equipment Management: Management of drugs and medical equipment is a major challenge in a healthcare industry.
+Through connected devices, these are managed and utilized efficiently with reduced costs<br />
-✨ Error Reduction: Data generated through IoT devices not only help in effective decision making but also ensure smooth healthcare operations with reduced errors, waste and system costs.
+✨ Error Reduction: Data generated through IoT devices not only help in effective decision making but also ensure smooth healthcare operations with reduced errors, waste and system costs.<br />

 ## OUR SOLUTION
 We are introducing an IOS based application which is JeevanRekha.